boots-edu/textbook/source/text/0-introduction/setup.md

 ![image.png](../../images/setup/setup_actual_commit.png)

-After committing, the button will change to "Sync Changes", allowing you to **push** your commits to GitHub.
+After committing, the button will change to "Sync Changes," allowing you to **push** your commits to GitHub.

 ![image.png](../../images/setup/setup_pull_push.png)

-Click the Sync Changes button, and you will be told "This action will pull and push commits from and to "origin/main"".
+Click the "Sync Changes" button, and you will be told "This action will pull and push commits from and to `origin/main`".
-Click "OK", because that is exactly what we want to do.
+Click "OK" because that is exactly what we want to do.

 ![image.png](../../images/setup/setup_sync_changes.png)

-The Source Control panel will now be partially greyed out since you have nothing left to commit.
+The source control panel will now be partially greyed out since you have nothing left to commit.

 {: .warning-title }

 > "Need to Configure Git"
 >
-> If you encounter an error like "need to configure git" before you can push, then you can run the following commands in the Terminal, substituting your email address and name.
+> If you encounter an error like "need to configure git" before you can push, then you can run the following commands in the terminal, substituting your email address and name.
 >
 > ```
 > git config --global user.email "YOUREMAIL@udel.edu"